Madhavrao I: Disputes with Raghunath Rao

-The war against Hyder Ali and Mysore
+The War Against Hyder Ali and Mysore

-In January 1764, Madhavrao I reorganized his forces and launched a renewed campaign against Hyder Ali of Mysore.
-This expedition was commanded by several prominent Maratha generals, including Gopalrao Patwardhan, Murrarao Ghorpade, Vinchurkar, and Naro Shankar.
-Although Raghunathrao was invited to participate in the campaign, he declined and instead withdrew to Nashik.
+In January 1764, Madhavrao I reorganised his forces and launched a campaign against Hyder Ali of Mysore.
+This expedition was commanded by several Maratha generals, including Gopalrao Patwardhan, Murarirao Ghorpade, Vinchurkar, and Naro Shankar.
+Although Raghunath Rao was invited to participate, he declined and withdrew to Nashik.
 The campaign lasted for nearly a year and extended across large parts of the former Sira Subah in present-day Karnataka.

-Despite Madhavrao’s determined efforts, Hyder Ali managed to evade capture.
-However, the Peshwa achieved significant territorial gains.
-In November 1764, with the assistance of Gopalrao and Anand Rao Patwardhan, the Marathas captured the important Dharwad Fort leaving only Bankapura under Hyder Ali’s control.
-Madhavrao’s forces also defeated Hyder Ali in several other engagements, including the Battle of Jadi Hanvatti and the Battle of Rattihalli.
+Hyder Ali avoided capture during the campaign, though the Marathas gained territory in the region.
+In November 1764, with the assistance of Gopalrao and Anand Rao Patwardhan, the Marathas captured the Dharwad Fort, leaving only Bankapura under Hyder Ali's control.
+Madhavrao's forces also defeated Hyder Ali in several engagements, including the Battle of Jadi Hanvatti and the Battle of Rattihalli.

-As the campaign continued, Madhavrao sought additional support from Raghunathrao, but his uncle instead entered into a separate peace agreement with Hyder Ali, reportedly out of fear of Madhavrao’s growing power and influence.

-Following this betrayal, Madhavrao suffered a period of physical and emotional strain, as his inability to completely subdue Hyder Ali was seen as a setback.
-Nevertheless, in 1767, he launched a second expedition against Mysore.
-Supported by defectors from Hyder Ali’s camp, Madhavrao won notable victories at Sira and Madhugiri.
+As the campaign continued, Madhavrao sought additional support from Raghunath Rao, but his uncle instead entered into a separate peace agreement with Hyder Ali.
+In 1767, Madhavrao launched a second expedition against Mysore.
+Supported by defectors from Hyder Ali's camp, Madhavrao won victories at Sira and Madhugiri.
 During the siege of Madhugiri, he discovered Queen Virammaji, the last ruler of the Keladi Nayaka Kingdom, and her young son, who had been imprisoned by Hyder Ali.
-Madhavrao arranged for their release and sent them to Pune for protection.

-The Marathas subsequently incorporated the Sira Subah into their dominions, consolidating their authority over large parts of southern India.
+Madhavrao arranged for their release and sent them to Pune.
+The Marathas subsequently incorporated the Sira Subah into their dominions.